erikeldridge/app-quality-cookbook/source.md

 By convention, the main branch of a repository is usually called "master".

+1. Run `git branch` to see your branches:

+        $ git branch
+        * master

-To create a new branch, run `git branch` with a branch name:
+1. Run `git branch` with a branch name to create a new branch:

     $ git branch foo

 ### Select a branch to work in

-1. Run `git branch` without a branch name to see all branches:

-        $ git branch
-          foo
-        * master

 1. Run `git checkout` with a branch name to work in that branch: